ngrx/platform/projects/ngrx.io/content/guide/signals/signal-store/testing.md

 However, in practice, `TestBed` is typically used due to its numerous advantages, such as the ability to mock dependencies and trigger the execution of effects.

-Additionally, key features of the SignalStore will not function properly if they do not run in an injection context.
-Examples include the `rxMethod`, the use of `inject` within `withMethods()`, and `withHooks()`.
+Additionally, key features of the SignalStore do not function properly if they do not run in an injection context.
+Examples include `rxMethod`, the use of `inject` within `withMethods()`, and `withHooks()`.

 <div class="alert is-helpful">